An Optimal Execution Problem with Market Impact: Introduction

-This paper is organized as follows.
-In Section \ref {section_Model} we introduce our model.
-We formulate mathematically a trader's optimization problem in discrete-time model, and give some assumptions to derive the continuous-time model.
-In Section \ref {section_results} we give our main results.
-We show that value functions in discrete-time model converge to the one in continuous-time model.
-Then we study some properties of the continuous-time value function : continuity, semi-group property and the characterization as the viscosity solution of a certain HJB.
-Moreover we have the uniqueness result of the viscosity solution of HJB when MI is strong (in some meanings to be discussed later.)
-In Section \ref {sec_SO} we also consider the case that a trader needs to sell up entire shares of the security.
-We show that such a sell-out condition does not influence the form of continuous-time value function in our model.
-In Section \ref {sec_eg} we treat some examples of our model.
-We conclude this paper in Section \ref {sec_summary}.
-In Section \ref {Proofs}, we list proofs of our results.
+This paper is organised as follows: In Section \ref {section_Model}, we introduce our model.
+In Section \ref {section_results}, we give our main results.
+We study properties of our value function, namely continuity, the semi-group property and the viscosity characterisation.
+Moreover, we have the uniqueness result of the viscosity solution of the corresponding HJB when MI is sufficiently strong.
+In Section \ref {sec_SO}, we also consider the case where the trader needs to liquidate all holdings of the security.
+We show that such a `sell-off' (liquidation) condition does not influence the form of the value function in our model.
+In Section \ref {sec_eg}, we consider some examples of our model.
+We summarise this paper in Section \ref {sec_summary}.
+In Section \ref {sec_discrete}, we introduce the derivation of our continuous-time model from the discrete-time models, and we give proofs of our results in Section \ref {Proofs}.